Side Dish Restaurant

 J: The chef's specialty was a chicken leg cooked in tomato saffron and lime.
 I couldn't taste anything but the tomato sadly.
 I was given the heated tomato sauce in a side dish.
 I poured it liberally over the saffron rice to take away the dry taste.
 It helped slightly.

-And I consider a salad something a little more than two pieces of tomato and cucmber on two leaves of lettuce.
+And I consider a salad something a little more than two pieces of tomato and cucumber on two leaves of lettuce.
 That's more suited as a salad for Peter Rabbit.

 J: The Side Dish is a cozy and clean restaurant.
 For me, that's important but foodwise, they haven't convinced me to make a return visit.
-Maybe if they start by presenting an appetizing kebab, this place would feel more authentic and less westernized.
+Maybe if they start by presenting an appetizing kebab, this place would feel less westernized.

 2½ Blokes out of 5